Vision Transformers Don't Need Trained Registers

 \textbf{Experimental setup for test-time registers.} Given~\Cref{eq:attn-decomp}, we analyze the contribution of test-time registers to the value updates of all other tokens in the final attention layer of DINOv2 ViT-L/14.
 We first compute the value update for each token across the ImageNet validation set using a single test-time register.
 Then, we vary the number of registers and, for each setting, compute the cosine similarity between the resulting value update and the one obtained with a single register, averaged over all tokens.
 Since all test-time registers are initialized to zero, we break symmetry by randomly assigning which test-time register receives the outlier register neuron activation.
 Thus, each test-time register holds the activations from a different set of register neurons.

 \textbf{Increasing the number of test-time registers beyond one has a negligible impact.} Our results in~\Cref{tab:cosine_similarity} show that increasing the number of registers has a marginal impact on the internal computation of the model.
-We see the qualitative effect of this on the last layer's \texttt{CLS} token attention map averaged across all heads in~\Cref{fig:num_registers_ablation}.
+We see the qualitative effect of this on the last layer's \texttt{[CLS]} token attention map averaged across all heads in~\Cref{fig:num_registers_ablation}.
 One test-time register removes all the high-norm artifacts from the original model's attention map.
 We then evaluate the impact on downstream performance using a linear probe on the NYUd depth estimation task.
 Overall, we find that adding more test-time registers beyond one does not significantly change performance.
 We note that there is a slight degradation in performance beyond three test-time registers, although performance remains higher than without registers.
-These results align with the finding from~\cite{sun2024massive} that register tokens act as attention biases.
+These results align with the finding from~\cite{sunmassive} that register tokens act as implicit attention biases.
 Thus, a single register token can be sufficient to induce the same value update across tokens and clean up internal features.